alexsivris/tas/README.md

 Please follow the intruction in tas/doc/Latex/LSR-TAS.pdf to setup and run the packages

 # Introduction
 In the following, we will present nodes that were written by members of group 1.
-Alexandros Sivris and Benjamin Braun worked on visual navigation, Philipp Schreiber and Juri Fedjaev worked on the Slalom node.
+Alexandros Sivris and Benjamin Braun worked on visual navigation/ visual localization, Philipp Schreiber and Juri Fedjaev worked on the Slalom node.
 Besides their individual contribution to the project, all members worked on the mapping of the N8 basement.

 # 1. The Slalom Course
 ### A contribution by Philipp Schreiber and Juri Fedjaev